laravel/docs/upgrade.md

 In order to be fully compliant with `PSR-16` the return values of the `put` and `forever` methods of the `Illuminate\Contracts\Cache\Repository` contract and the return values of the `put`, `putMany` and `forever` methods of the `Illuminate\Contracts\Cache\Store` contract [have been changed](https://github.com/laravel/framework/pull/26726) from `void` to `bool`.

+<a name="#carbon-2.0"></a>
+### Carbon 2.0

+**Likelihood Of Impact: Medium**

+Laravel now supports both Carbon 1 and Carbon 2; therefore, Composer will try to upgrade to Carbon 2.0 if no other compatibility issues with any other packages are detected.
+Please review the [migration guide for Carbon 2.0](https://carbon.nesbot.com/docs/#api-carbon-2).

 <a name="collections"></a>
 ### Collections